Charles Howard, 3rd Earl of Carlisle

 Charles Howard, 3rd Earl of Carlisle, PC (c.
-1669 – 1 May 1738) was a British nobleman, peer, and statesman.
+1669 – 1 May 1738), styled Viscount Morpeth from 1685 to 1692, was a British nobleman, peer, and Whig statesman.
+He served two brief terms as First Lord of the Treasury and commissioned the construction of Castle Howard.

+Early life

-Charles Howard was the eldest son of Edward Howard, 2nd Earl of Carlisle, and inherited his title on the death of his father in 1692.
-He married in 1683 Lady Anne de Vere Capell, daughter of Arthur Capell, 1st Earl of Essex.
+Charles Howard was the eldest son of Edward Howard, 2nd Earl of Carlisle and his wife Elizabeth, daughter of Sir William Uvedale.
+He was educated at Morpeth Grammar School.
+Howard inherited the family estates and title Earl of Carlisle on the death of his father in 1692.
+In 1697 he inherited the rump of the estates of his uncle, Sir John Fenwick, 3rd Baronet, following his execution.

 Political career

-He was elected as MP for Morpeth in 1689, with a London home in Soho Square.
-He was appointed Governor of Carlisle from 1693 to 1728 and Lord-Lieutenant of Cumberland and of Westmorland from 1694 to 1714.
+He was elected as a Member of Parliament for Morpeth in the Convention Parliament in 1689, while still underage, with a London home in Soho Square.
+He was re-elected unopposed in the 1690 English general election and in a subsequent list of the Commons compiled by Thomas Osborne, Howard was classed as a Whig.
+In August 1690 he was granted a leave of absence to undertake the Grand Tour.
+Upon succeeded to his father's title in 1692, he assumed his seat in the House of Lords.

+As Earl of Carlisle, he was appointed Governor of Carlisle from 1693 to 1728 and Lord-Lieutenant of Cumberland and of Westmorland from 1694 to 1714.
 William III made him a Gentleman of the Bedchamber between 1700 and 1702, First Lord of the Treasury from 1701 to 1702 and Privy Counsellor in 1701.
 He acted as Earl Marshal between 1701 and 1706 because his cousin, the Duke of Norfolk, was a minor.
+He exercised considerable influence in parliamentary affairs and became the political patron of many Whig candidates.
+He voted consistently with Whigs in the Lords, a notable exception being his opposition to the attainder of his uncle, Sir John Fenwick, in 1696.

 On Anne, Queen of Great Britain's death on 1 August 1714 he was appointed Lord Justice of the Realm until the arrival of King George I of Great Britain on 18 September 1714.
 The new king reappointed him as First Lord of the Treasury from 23 May 1715 to 10 October 1715 and made him Constable of the Tower of London between 1715 and 1722.
+John Macky described Carlisle as a "gentleman of great interest in the country... [who] hath a very good understanding".